harshnative/easy-secure-encryptor-decryptor-module_python/README.md

 ```shell
 pip install easySED
 ```

+#### Before you start - it is important that you note the version of this module before installing as sometimes the core method which are outsourced may get updated in pythons next version and make your encrypted file absolite , you remember the version so that you can install that version and prevent the data loss

 #### This module is used for encryting and decrypting things in the easy sqlite module also